MikaelLindebrekke/staccapi/README.md

 - More functionality in the API.
 Currently only a GET method is available.
 - Better ease of use for the user of the application.
 For example a visual cue that indicates that the search is working.
 - Taking it even further one could implement an algorithm that preloads names so that the loading time when searching is cut back drastically.
+- Also I would want to add tests on the application.

 ## Heroku
 Application available from